ud-cis-discord/ud-cis-discord.github.io/pages/Private and Anonymous Questions.md

 You can use the `/anonymous` command followed by any question and Sage will send that question to your course's general channel.
 If you are enrolled in more than one course on the server, you will need to add the course code as an argument to the command.
 Asking an anonymous question looks like this:

-##### (DM above, general chat below)
 ![Running the anonymous command with two arguments, the "question": "Why do we use pointers" and the "course": "210"][25]
 ---
-![A Discord embed message.
-The title reads: Anonymous asked Question 43.
-The content reads: Why do we use pointers?][22]

-If you would like to continue the conversation anonymously, you can simply use the `/reply` command with the question ID and your response and Sage will send your response to your courses general channel.
+If you would like to continue the conversation anonymously, you can simply use the `/reply` command with the question ID and your response and Sage will send your response to your courses general channel:

-![Running the reply command with two arguments, the "questionid": "43" and the "response": "Okay I understand now, thank you for your explination."][23]
+![Using the reply command with the questionID '9245' and response 'I still don't get it, could you link docs?'][27]
----
- ![A Discord embedded message.
-The title reads: Anonymous responded to 43.
-The content reads: Okay I understand now, thank you for your explination.//Jump to question][24]

    [18]: https://canvas.instructure.com/courses/2510334/files/124756947/preview?verifier=xRQGkegkh8pcVUqmU5z0yAuaOTguZ8MMWyatLzW1
    [19]: https://canvas.instructure.com/courses/2510334/files/124757396/preview?verifier=gVfUn6fhBQffiTXq3vCrC7I7TKtW94nfzA8c09pD